RobertEads/CSCE435-Group_16-Final_Project/Report.md

 ![Average-Time-main-Strong Scaling](./Report_Images/MergeSort/mpi-strong63.png)

 ### CUDA

 Looking at the graphs for CUDA strong scaling before, the data seems to be much more erratic.
 Rather than steady increases, we have many fluctuations as we increase the number of threads at a certain size, regardless of the input type.
 There doesn't seem to be an input type that outperforms the others.
 This is rather expected because merge sort will continue to break down the elements, regardless of the input type.
 It does look like the random array input does take a little more time than the other inputs, as it generally sits above the rest of the input types.
 This is followed by the 1% perturbed array.
 However, it is important to note that the scale of these graphs tend to be very close together, which can signify that there is no real tradeoff here based on input type.
 We definietly see that the comm region of the code, which again is around the CUDAMemcpys, fluctuates quite a bit, regardless of input type.
 There is no definite winner here.
 We get the main differences in computation, but again due to scale, isn't very significant.
 It is interesting to see though what could potentially cause this.
 Random taking the longest makes sense because there are a lot of comparisons, but it may be concerning that the reverse sorted array is one of the quicker ones, since this should theoretically have the maximum number of comparisons to make.
 One thing to note is that these two slowest, the random and perturbed array, have the slowest data initialization timees as well, so this could be a cause.

+Looking at the graphs for CUDA strong scaling before, the data seems to be much more erratic.
+Rather than steady increases, we have many fluctuations as we increase the number of threads at a certain size, regardless of the input type.
+There doesn't seem to be an input type that outperforms the others.
+This is rather expected because merge sort will continue to break down the elements, regardless of the input type.
+It does look like the random array input does take a little more time than the other inputs, as it generally sits above the rest of the input types.
+This is followed by the 1% perturbed array.
+However, it is important to note that the scale of these graphs tend to be very close together, which can signify that there is no real tradeoff here based on input type.
+We definietly see that the comm region of the code, which again is around the CUDAMemcpys, fluctuates quite a bit, regardless of input type.
+There is no definite winner here.
+We get the main differences in computation, but again due to scale, isn't very significant.
+It is interesting to see though what could potentially cause this.
+Random taking the longest makes sense because there are a lot of comparisons, but it may be concerning that the reverse sorted array is one of the quicker ones, since this should theoretically have the maximum number of comparisons to make.
+One thing to note is that these two slowest, the random and perturbed array, have the slowest data initialization timees as well, so this could be a cause.
 We also see that the merge step was done on the CPU, which introduces a bit of a bottleneck as we increase the problem size and number of threads.

 ### 2^16 Elements

 ![Average-Time-main-Strong Scaling](./Report_Images/MergeSort/cuda-strong1.png)
 ![Average-Time-main-Strong Scaling](./Report_Images/MergeSort/cuda-strong2.png)
 ![Average-Time-main-Strong Scaling](./Report_Images/MergeSort/cuda-strong3.png)